Laurel County resident who tested positive for COVID-19 dies

-LAUREL COUNTY — Laurel County has recorded its first death of a COVID-19 patient.
+LAUREL COUNTY — Laurel County recorded its first death of a COVID-19 patient on Sunday.

 Hensley said he had received information that the patient sought treatment at the hospital over the weekend and was tested for COVID-19.
 But before the test was confirmed, the individual passed away.
 The Laurel County Health Department said underlying health issues may have been a factor.
 No other details were available.